anb6536/WebCheckers/docs/DesignDoc.md

 > _Provide a very brief statement about the project and the most
 > important user group and user goals._

-The WebCheckers project is a web based implementation of the Checkers board game in which players are able to sign in and challenge each other to play games of Checkers.
+Users of the WebCheckers sign in in order to challenge other players to and play games of Checkers.
-Players should be able to sign in, select other players to play against and be able to play the game according to the standard rules of Checkers

 ### Glossary and Acronyms
 > _Provide a table of terms and acronyms._